Serengeti cat

+Serengeti cats are generally a healthy breed, with a few health issues, such as urinary crystals.

 The tabby is known as the brown-spotted in the UK.
 However spots can be black or dark brown on a tan, light beige or gold background.
 The silver has black spots on a silver background.
 Ghost spotting can sometimes be seen on the solid black version.